fatGNU/input-fields/README.md

 to install version 4 and above before use.

 ## input-field collection of sub-components

-All components with input field will submit their field names as the field names and \
-values in the form a JSON object.
-Input fields are custom fields designed to enable callbacks during the `onChange`event.
+These are react-based class Components responsible for collection, pre-validation and identification of various types of input fields used in a normal web form interface.
+Each datum provided by each of these `InputField`s is stored in a JSON which is provided by the designer.
+Input field's are custom fields designed to enable data collection through a callback method reference (not method call) during the `onChange`event.

-#### Properties
+#### Properties of the  _InputField_ component

 ` callback`
 is used to pass the method responsible for gathering data from this component.